DahliaBloomstone/sinatra-good-person-tracker-app-/spec.md

 MORE NOTES...
 We inherit from ActiveRecord::Migration which allows for implementing basic CRUD actions using Sinatra.

 Why do we use password_digest? bcrypt. salts the passwords. encrypted passwords. -> has_secure_password.
-AR authenticate.
+AR authenticate. can just put password in the controllers and views.

 t.timestamps null :false gives me timestamps everytime we create or update a model.